Here is a quick summary of the eligibility criteria for the Homebuilders Grant

 As your building contract needs to be signed by 31 Dec in order to be eligible, there is not much time left especially if you need to get approvals for your works.
 It’s important to get started quickly so you don’t get caught short of time.
 You will need to factor in architectural drawings, approval times and building quotes amongst other potential plans or reports depending on your site.

 The minimum spend of $150K under the grant could equate to new kitchens and bathrooms, additional bedrooms or a granny flat (so long as it is attached to the existing dwelling).
 All renovation works must be attached to the home to improve the accessibility, safety or liveability of the home

-Construction must be undertaken by a registered or licensed builder and does not include building works that have already started as the grant is incentivised to stimulate new construction in the short term.
+Construction must be undertaken by a registered or licensed builder and does not include building works that have already started as the grant is an incentive to stimulate new construction in the short term.

 The application process at the time of writing has not opened yet but you will be able to apply via NSW Revenue and it will cover all building contracts signed from the 4 June 2020 until the 31 December 2020.

 Click here to apply via NSW Revenue:

 For assistance with the whole HomeBuilder Grant and renovation process, or to just discuss your next renovation project, Call the Plan Assist Property Team on 02 9449 2333